IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 const myNumber = 123;
 ```

 Here, TypeScript will infer that "myNumber" is of type "number", because it is being initialized with a number.
 This is called [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html).
 In this way, TypeScript saves a ton of time over older programming languages like Java.
-(In Java, you have to type out the type for every single varaible, which is a pain.)
+(In Java, you have to type out the type for every single variable, which is a pain.)

-You can also use type annotiations to specify the return type of a function, like this:
+You can also use type annotations to specify the return type of a function, like this:

 ```ts
 // The return type is "boolean".